ssendns/odin-recipes/README.md

 # odin-recipes
 Hi!
-It is my assignment for The Odin Project into course
+This is my assignment for The Odin Project into course